exo-one/svst-docker-mirror/README.md

 In the `dockerfiles` subdirectory there are a number of folders with corresponding docker files.
 These are responsible for building and running each individual service.

+There are also a number of dockerfiles in the main directory.

 Our microservices are:

 * `bitcoind` (Bitcoin-Nulldata)
 * `ipfs` (decentralised content network)
 * `postgres` (database, for data-base-y things)
+* `producer` (for producing nulldata, headers, and pallets)
 * `scraper` (for scraping nulldata)
 * `header-download` (for downloading and verifying pallet headers)
 * `pallet-download` (for downloading pallets from verified headers)